Assessment and Reporting

 During term 1, teachers send home a questionnaire for parents fill in at home about their child.
 The questionnaire will give teachers an insight into each student, their interests and strengths.
 Questionnaires will be shared and discussed during any parent meetings.

-ILPs are for those students in Special Education settings and mainstream settings who require a specific program.
-ILPs meetings are held in term 1 and teachers and parents work collaboratively to identify specific goals for each student according to their individual needs.
+I.L.Ps are for those students in who have identified additional needs.
+These students are in mainstream settings who require a specific program.
+I.L.Ps meetings are held in term 1 alongside the Three Way Conferences whereby teachers and parents work collaboratively to identify specific goals for each student according to their individual needs.

 A - E Reports